-- Notify Heather immediately once notified about a denial of a grant.
+- Notify John immediately once notified about a denial of a grant.

-- Heather will send a letter to the grantor and request more information about the denial.
+- John will send a letter to the grantor and request more information about the denial.

-- Work with Heather to notify campus administrators, stakeholders and partners.
+- Work with John to notify campus administrators, stakeholders and partners.

 - Restructure and resubmit proposal if allowed, and seek other potential funding sources for the proposed project.